 Source: TCP White Paper.

-Ready to take advantage of the benefits of a Tax-Coordinated Portfolio?
+Ready to take advantage of the benefits of Tax Coordination?
 Here’s how to set it up in your Betterment account.

-Sample Account: Set Up Your New Tax-Coordinated Portfolio
+Sample Account: Set Up Your New Tax Coordination

 Once you’ve set up TCP, Betterment will manage your assets as a single portfolio across all accounts, while also looking to increase the after-tax return of the entire portfolio, using every dividend and deposit to optimize the location of the assets.